Get Practical Leadership Tips and Insights

 Love the Grind

-Welcome to a blog that unveils the extraordinary in the ordinary.
-Explore two game-changing principles embraced by goal achievers.
-Transitioning seamlessly between thought-provoking insights and practical advice, this blog will empower you to uncover the true essence of achievement—one that resides not in the grand finale but within the very rhythm of the daily grind and having one goal.
-We’ve all heard, “Keep your eye on the prize”.
+Focus on one goal at a time We’ve all heard, “Keep your eye on the prize”.
 I think that’s good because it causes me to examine my daily habits to see if they align with my goal.
 After all, many of us get into ruts of behavior with our heads down, rarely looking up to see where we are heading.
-Visualizing where you want to go and creating a cadence of strategic steps to get there is fundamental toward goal achievement.
+Visualizing is not enough Visualizing where you want to go and creating a cadence of strategic steps to get there is fundamental to goal achievement.
 But it is not enough.
-Goal achievers know and practice 2 KEY DIFFERENCE MAKERS: They Focus on
+Goal achievers know and practice 2 KEY DIFFERENCE MAKERS: They FOCUS on ONE Goal at a time.
+Rather than juggling five ambitions, they zero in on the one that matters most right now.
+They may have other goals in mind, but they don’t write them down or talk about them.
+Instead, they write down and talk about everything pertaining to

 Read More »